yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 ### **Task 5: Get data from a CSV file**

-In this task you will create a query based on a CSV file.
+In this task, you will create a query based on a CSV file.

 1. To add a new query, in the **Power Query Editor** window, on the **Home** ribbon tab, from inside the **New Query** group, click the **New Source** down-arrow, and then select **Text/CSV**.